goreleaser/goreleaser/www/docs/customization/nfpm.md

       # RPMs, however, this type has another important purpose: Claiming
       # ownership of that folder.
 This is important because when upgrading or
       # removing an RPM package, only the directories for which it has claimed
       # ownership are removed.
-However, you should not claim ownership of a folder
+However, you should not claim ownership of a
-      # thatis created by the distro or a dependency of your package.
+      # folder that is created by the OS or a dependency of your package.
+      #
       # A directory in the build environment can optionally be provided in the
       # 'src' field in order copy mtime and mode from that directory without
       # having to specify it manually.